The New Warrior Training Adventure has been described by thousands of men as the most powerful personal growth opportunity they have ever experienced.

 During your training you will stand shoulder to shoulder with an immensely rich mix of masculinity, with occupations and ages as wide as masculinity itself.
 Whether they’re corporate executives or college students, all come to share a common understanding that their lives as men can be empowered with greater focus and direction, and that this personal initiation into manhood is crucial to their full development as men.

 Some men come to heal.
 Some men come to find role models for positive and mature masculinity.
 Some men come to explore their Leadership abilities and expand their skills.
-Some men come to make a conscious transition for adolescent life to the life of a man.
+Some men come to make a conscious transition from adolescent life to the life of a man.
 Some men come to find peace of mind in their transition to elder-hood.
 All men come because a small voice within them lets them know when it’s time.

 How do I know if I am ready?